-Call 1 (800) 262-8529 to schedule a no obligations, confidential, consultation with our office.
+Call 1 (800) 262-8529 to schedule a no obligations, confidential consultation with our office.

 Some of the injuries that occur due to maritime accidents include, but are not limited to, the following:

-This article was last updated on Sunday, September 17, 2017.
+This article was last updated on Monday, July 30, 2018.

 This website was designed for martime lawyers and was created solely for general information purposes.
 Nothing on this website should be construed as legal or medical advice.
 Only a maritime attorney or physician licensed to practice in your state can provide you with official guidance based on the specific details surrounding your situation.